MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 ::: zone-end

-> [!NOTE]
-> As of August 1, 2023, Windows IoT Enterprise LTSC is now available for purchase through the following programs: _Select Plus_, _Microsoft Product and Services Agreement (MPSA)_, and _Cloud Solution Provider (CSP)_.
-Currently, Windows IoT Enterprise LTSC is not available through the Enterprise Agreement program.
-> For more information, see [Windows Desktop Operating System Program Terms](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/all).

 ## Introduction

-Windows IoT Enterprise LTSC is now available through [Volume Licensing](/partner-center/support-resources-licensing) in addition to original equipment manufacturer preinstallation on a specialized device.
-Volume licensing is available to customers who purchase software under various volume programs (such as [Open](https://www.microsoft.com/Licensing/licensing-programs/open-license) and [Select](https://www.microsoft.com/Licensing/licensing-programs/select)).
-Licenses for Windows IoT Enterprise provided through volume licensing cover upgrades only.
+Windows IoT Enterprise LTSC is now available through [Volume Licensing](/partner-center/support-resources-licensing) programs including: [_Microsoft Product and Services Agreement (MPSA)_](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/MPSA), [_Microsoft Customer Agreement (MCA)_](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/MCA), and [_Select Plus_](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/SS) as an **upgrade license** for fixed-function, specialized devices.
+For more information, see [Windows Desktop Operating System Program Terms](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/all)

+> [!IMPORTANT]
+> Windows IoT Enterprise LTSC is intended for use for fixed-function specialized devices only and cannot be used as a replacement of Windows desktop for general purpose computing.

+## Planning

 Volume activation provides two ways to complete volume activations.
-Customers may use either key types to activate systems in their organization:
+You can use either key types to activate systems in their organization:

 - [Key Management Service (KMS)](/windows/deployment/volume-activation/activate-windows-10-clients-vamt#how-key-management-service-works) allows organizations to activate systems within their own network.
 - [Multiple Activation Key (MAK)](/windows/deployment/volume-activation/activate-windows-10-clients-vamt#how-multiple-activation-key-works) activates systems on a one-time basis, using Microsoft hosted activation services.

 For more information, see [Plan for Volume Activation](/windows/deployment/volume-activation/plan-for-volume-activation-client).

-> [!NOTE]
-> Windows IoT Enterprise LTSC is intended for use for fixed-function specialized devices only and cannot be used as a replacement of Windows desktop for general purpose computing.

 ## Prerequisites

-To deploy Windows IoT Enterprise LTSC with volume activation you need the following assets from your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.
+To deploy Windows IoT Enterprise LTSC with volume activation, you need the following assets from your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.

 :::zone pivot="windows11"